 As luck would have it, we were recently in New York for some family stuff.
 While we were making our plans, we looked at each other and simultaneously said “Union Square Cafe”.
 We knew it was too late for a reservation but figured it was worth a try.
 You guessed it – we scored a last minute lunch reservation.
 Game on indeed.

-The food may be simiilar after the big move, but the experience just can’t be the same.
+The food may be similar after the big move, but the experience just can’t be the same.
 The vaulted modern, but not quite minimalist, space is strewn with art and bathed by the light of 16th Street.
 The welcoming bar, an unusual central feature of the restaurant, was one of the first to feature a new and eclectic beer list.
-Union Square Cafe still carefully curates their beer list, including the Stillwater Existent – a beer described as a black saison, which Mindi enjoyed at our meal.
+Union Square Cafe still carefully curates their beer list, including the Stillwater Existent – a beer described as a black saison, which Mindi enjoyed during our meal.
 (Daryl enjoyed a glass of Rosé, if anybody is wondering.)

 Some memories should stay as memories.
 Revisiting them only ends in disappointment.
 Thankfully, this was not the case with lunch at Union Square Cafe.